 Democratic Unionist Party

-It has blocked efforts to pass a Climate Change Act in Northern Ireland, as well as having a history of supporting creationism and blocking legislation on the legalisation of abortion and gay marriage.
+It has blocked efforts to pass a Climate Change Act in Northern Ireland, as well as having a history of supporting creationism and blocking legislation on abortion and gay marriage.
 It is the only political party in Ireland to support Brexit.

 In June 2017, the DUP agreed a ‘confidence and supply’ deal with prime minister Theresa May to provide her Conservative Party with the votes it needed to push major legislation through the House of Commons.
 The DUP received an additional £1 billion for projects in Northern Ireland in return for its support.